Hisun0/dotfiles/README.md

-# Dotfiles (work in progress, some features can not work)
+# Dotfiles

-Personal configuration files for macOS and Linux, including zsh, tmux, Neovim, Alacritty, and more.
+Personal configuration files for macOS and Linux, including zsh, tmux, Neovim, Kitty, and Yazi.
 Setup is automated with a single install script.

 ---